cheqd/studio/README.md

 docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```

-Construct the postgres url and configure the env variables mentioned above
+Construct the postgres URL and configure the env variables mentioned above.

-Once configured, the app can be install dependencies and build using NPM:
+Once configured, install dependencies and the app can be build using NPM:

 ```bash
 npm install